In An Unexpected Move, Kanye West's Yeezy Is Collaborating With Gap

 Of the forthcoming line, the press release says: “Under West’s creative direction, the YEEZY design studio will develop the new line to deliver modern, elevated basics for men, women and kids at accessible price points, with the creative process just getting underway.
 Additionally, West’s design vision will extend to unique YEEZY Gap expressions in Gap stores and digital channels over time.”
 Along with the news announcement, the brands have released an image which features Gap’s iconic navy blue box, with its logo replaced by “YZY.”

 This is not Gap’s first collaboration.
 Just earlier this year, the iconic American brand announced a partnership with Telfar.
 Yeezy, too, has collaborations under its belt, the most popular one being with Adidas.
 This announcement comes after news that Gap closed more than 3,000 of its stores as a result of the pandemic, as well as canceled Summer and Fall orders.
 The company also reported a 43 percent drop in first-quarter sales in June.
-With publications reporting that the partnership will be a 10-year deal, this begs the question: Can Kanye West revive the struggling mall brand that had a steep decline in sales even prior to the pandemic?
+Which begs the question: Can Kanye West revive the struggling mall brand that had a steep decline in sales even prior to the pandemic?

 The answer to that remains to be seen — as does the specific date for the line's drop.
 All we know for sure is that it will be available in stores and online sometime in 2021.